IdyOkon/AWS-Web-scraper-Deployment/README.md

 The deployment was designed with basic cloud security best practices in mind.

-- IAM Roles Instead of Hardcoded Credentials: EC2 instances access AWS services securely without storing access keys within the application.
+- IAM Roles Attached to EC2 instances: AWS permissions were provided through an IAM role instead of storing access keys on the EC2 instances.

-- Security Group Restrictions: SSH access is limited to trusted sources to reduce unauthorized access attempts.
+- Security Group Restrictions: The EC2 security group was configured to allow SSH access only from authorized IP addresses.

-- Least Privilege Principle: Permissions are granted only where required to minimize potential security risks.
+- CloudWatch Agent Permissions: The CloudWatch Agent used the attached IAM role to send logs to CloudWatch.

-- Managed AWS Services: CloudWatch, SNS, and S3 were used through AWS-managed integrations, reducing operational complexity and improving security.
+- S3 and SNS Access Through IAM Policies: Permissions required for log export and notifications were granted through IAM policies attached to the IAM role.

 # Outcome